Ceasing employment

 Severance benefits

-Ongoing employees receive severance benefits under clause 62 of the Enterprise Agreement (excluding circumstances are also set out in clause 62 of the Enterprise Agreement).
+Ongoing employees may be eligible to receive severance benefits under clause 73 of the MOPS EA (excluding circumstances are also set out in clause 73 of the MOPS EA).
 A severance benefit is paid if an employee’s employment is terminated under the MOP(S) Act and is not a genuine redundancy payment.

-• employing parliamentarian ceases to be a Senator or Member, or hold office AND
+• employment has been terminated as a result of the employing parliamentarian ceasing to be a Senator or Member, or holding office; and

 • the benefits are not treated as a ‘genuine redundancy payment’ (subdivision 83-C of the Income Tax Assessment Act (Cth) 1997).

-Under clause 62.6 of the Enterprise Agreement, employees have the option to keep their severance after they are re-employed as a MOP(S) employee during their severance period.
+Under clause 73.6 of the MOPS EA, employees have the option to keep their severance after they are re-employed as a MOP(S) employee during their severance period.
 In order to do so, MOP(S) employees must:

 • have a break in their employment of at least one business day; and

-• notify the MaPS payroll team of their decision to keep their severance by making an irrevocable written election that they will not have their prior service recognised for the purposes of future severance and annual leave when completing and and submitting notification of employment status form (see related resources).
+• notify the MaPS payroll team of their decision to keep their severance benefit by making an irrevocable written election that they will not have their prior service recognised for the purposes of future severance and annual leave.
+This election is part of the Employment Agreement form.
+Employees are not required to make an irrevocable election until they are re-engaged under the MOP(S) Act.

-Retaining a severance benefit under clause 62.2 of the Enterprise Agreement has the following effects on entitlements if the employee is re-engaged.
+The effect of retaining a severance benefit under clause 73.6 of the MOPS EA has the following effects on entitlements if an employee is re-engaged.

-Prior balance is not re-credited as it has been paid out.
-Credits are reset and accrual starts from re-commencement of MOP(S) employment.
-The anniversary date for additional crediting becomes date of re-commencement of employment.
+Annual Leave Prior balance is not re-credited as it has been paid out.
+Your annual leave entitlement will reset and your leave will accrue daily from re-commencement of MOP(S) Act employment.

 Personal Leave

-Prior balance will be re-credited if the break in service is not more than a period of two months.
+Prior balance will be re-credited if the break in service is not more than a period of 60 days.
 The period of the break in service does not count as service.

-Prior balance is not re-credited or recognised as it has been paid out as severance and under the Long Service Leave (Commonwealth Employees) Act 1976 cannot be paid back.
-Prior service will be recognised in calculating total service.
+Long Service Leave Prior balance is not re-credited or recognised as it has been paid out and under the Long Service Leave (Commonwealth Employees) Act 1976 cannot be repaid.
+Prior service will be recognised in calculating total service (provided the break in employment has not exceeded 12 months).
 For example, if an employee were to be paid out 8 years of Long Service Leave pro rata and is then re-employed for another 2 years, they will have 10 years total service.
-They will be entitled to 2 years pro rata Long Service Leave, i.e 18 days.
+They will be entitled to 2 years pro rata Long Service Leave, i.e. 18 days.

-Prior service is not recognised.
-The service period for purposes of a future severance benefit begins on re-commencement of employment.
+Future severance benefits Prior service is not recognised.
+The service period for the purposes of a future severance benefit begins on re-commencement of employment.

-Employees will not be eligible for retention payment in June where they have a break of at least one business day in the preceding 12 months, including in order to retain a prior severance benefit
+Retention Payment Employees will not be eligible for retention payments in November where they have a break of one business day or more in the preceding 12 months, including in order to retain a prior severance benefit.

-Not impacted by retaining a prior severance benefit if the conditions of clause 17.9 of the Enterprise Agreement are met
+Salary increment advancement Eligibility for the salary increment will not be impacted by a waiver of recognition of prior service provided the conditions of clause 23.9 of the Enterprise Agreement are met.

 Competency assessment